Sariyaaa/Ecommerce/README.md

 - Identify total sales, profit, and profit margin across all orders
 - Analyze which product categories generate the most revenue
 - Understand the impact of discounts on profit and loss orders
-- Explore customer segments and regional performance
+- Explore customer and regional performance
 - Build an interactive dashboard to visualize key metrics

 ---